LBartolini/RISCV-Preprocessor/README.md

    5. #! end

       1. this MUST be the last line of the procedure. it maps to the instruction 'jr ra' so you don't have to put that.
 In case you put also '#! manage_ra' the Preprocessor is going to manage the 'ra' register, otherwise it's your job to make everything work.
+This is needed by 'main' proc too!

 6. #! precall(<name_of_procedure>)